Detect, Retrieve, Comprehend: A Flexible Framework for Zero-Shot Document-Level Question Answering: Methodology

-Using \dataset, our QA system targets extractive, abstractive, and Boolean answers.
-An extractive answer is a span of text taken verbatim from the evidence.
-An abstractive answer is a span generated using both the retrieved evidence and the model's learned knowledge.
-A Boolean answer is a binary prediction of yes or no. For multi-format QA, we use the \unifiedqa{-v2-Large} model \cite{khashabi2022unifiedqa} pretrained on 20 datasets with extractive, abstractive, multiple-choice, and Boolean answer types.
+The final stage of \drc is comprehending a document's contents via \textit{multi-format} question answering.
+These formats correspond to answer types, which can be extractive, abstractive, or Boolean.
+(An extractive answer is a span of text taken verbatim from an evidence passage.
+An abstractive answer is a generated span not quoted verbatim from the evidence.
+A Boolean answer is a binary prediction: yes or no.)

+For comprehension, we use \unifiedqa \cite{khashabi2022unifiedqa}, a generative question-answering model that has been pretrained on 20 datasets and can predict all answer formats with a single architecture.
+The answer type returned by \unifiedqa depends on the way the question is phrased.
+For each of the $K$ relevant passages (from the \textit{Retrieve} stage), we pair the passage with the question as input to \unifiedqa to predict an answer.
+At the end, we have $K$ answers -- one for each of the $K$ passages.